Fire on the Lüneburg Heath

-The fire on the Lüneburg Heath was a major forest fire in 1975 on the southern part of the Lüneburg Heath in north Germany, with various points of origin near Gifhorn, Eschede and Meinersen.
+The fire on the Lüneburg Heath was a major forest fire in 1975 on the southern part of the Lüneburg Heath in west Germany, with various points of origin near Gifhorn, Eschede and Meinersen.
 To this day, it is the largest known forest fire in the Federal Republic of Germany.

 Causes

 The fire was aided by a long period of drought with hot summer weather and dried-out coniferous forests.
 Additionally, there was a lot of storm-damaged wood left in the wake of Hurricane Quimburga on 13 November 1972 that had not been cleared.
 The sources of the fire could only be reached with difficulty by the fire services over the unmetalled forest and heath tracks.
 Assisted by the monoculture of the area with its uniform stands of pines, the fire was able to spread rapidly and developed into a giant forest fire in parts of the districts of Gifhorn and Celle.

 The actual cause of the fire was only clarified in a few cases.
 At one place it was reckoned that the fire was started by sparks from the railway, in other places by carelessness or arson.